 Guided, independent research to demonstrate the higher level of competency in research, analysis, writing, and oral presentation.
 Restricted to students in the MPS in paralegal studies programs.

 PSLX 6298.
 Paralegal Practicum.
 3 Credits.

 Students work in legal environments while completing their studies, taking active roles to obtain, manage, and maximize the value of their positions.
-Restricted to master's degree candidates in the paralegal studies programs.
+Restricted to students in the MPS in paralegal studies program.